So Weird: Book series

 Novelizations of the first five episodes in Season 1 of So Weird were published by Disney Press as mass-market paperbacks, beginning with Family Reunion by Parke Godwin.
 The short-lived series ended with Strangeling by Cathy East Dubowski in 2000.
 The series has long-since fallen out of print, although used vintage copies of the books continue to appear on bookselling platforms.

 Broadcast

-After 65 episodes, the Disney Channel ceased production of the show.
+After 65 episodes, Disney Channel ceased production of the show.
 Reruns of the series continued to be aired until September 2003 when So Weird was removed from the Disney Channel schedule altogether, and has not aired since.

 On October 14, 2019, Disney included So Weird in the list of films and television series that will be available to watch on their streaming platform Disney+ on launch day, November 12, 2019.
 Having never been released on DVD, this marked the first time So Weird was available to watch legally in the U.S. since 2003.
 Within a month of its launch, the second season was removed from the service for undisclosed reasons, but was later added back on December 18, 2019.